cassandra18/alx-system_engineering-devops/README.md

 # alx-system_engineering-devops

-## Introduction to basic shell commands, eg,
+## Introduction to basic shell commands, E.g

   1. command to list files or directories
      ```